How to Hike the Skyline Loop Trail in Mount Rainier National Park

 If you’re doing an out and back hike to Panorama Point on the Skyline Trail, then here you can simply turn around and retrace your steps back to the parking lot.
 If doing the entire Skyline Loop Trail, then we’ll continue on!

 From Panorama Point, you technically have two options.
 You can continue on the Skyline Loop Trail proper, which crosses the rocky slope just beside Panorama Point and doesn’t really gain any more elevation.
 However, this route is often snow covered and not easily passable.
-This was the case for us in mid-August.
+This was the case for us in mid-July.
 While we did see a handful of people attempting to cross here, we chose to take the second option.

 The second option from Panorama Point is the High Skyline Trail.
 If you look behind you when standing at Panorama Point, you’ll notice a large rock face.
 The High Skyline Trail takes you across the top of that face and then back down the other side to rejoin the Skyline Trail proper.
 Even though it requires a little bit more climbing, we would actually still recommend this route over the lower route, even if the lower route is free from snow.
 From the top of the High Skyline Trail, the views are arguably even better that those from Panorama Point, as you can not only get a better vantage point over Paradise from up here, but Mount Rainier will be just about as close as you can get!